Denim-Thangjam/Denim-Thangjam/README.md

-- 👋 Hi, I’m Denim
+- 👋 Hi, I’m Denim!
-- 👀 I’m interested in IoT and Embedded Systems
+- 👀 Super interested in IoT and Embedded Systems.
-- 🌱 I’m currently learning Machine Learning and Deep Learning
+- 🌱 On the process of mastering Machine Learning and Deep Learning.
-- 💞️ I’m looking to collaborate on IoT projects
+- 💞️ Interested in working on projects related to : IoT and Embedded Systems.
-- 📫 How to reach me denimthangjam@gmail.com
+- 📫 To reach out to me, just drop a mail at : denimthangjam@gmail.com

 <!---
 Denim-Thangjam/Denim-Thangjam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.